joelhelbling/really/README.md

 Color
 -----

 At this point, you can have your test output in color, with passing tests in green, and failing tests in red, if you'll just be a pal and set an environment variable `REALLY_COLOR=true`.
-We now accepted a command-line parameter, `--color`.
+Alternatively, we now accept a command-line parameter, `--color`.
 This toggles color mode on, regardless of the environment variable setting.
 Well check out the roadmap below.
 That's why we're awesome.
 We're looking out for you.
 Reconize.

 Roadmap
 -------